syncfusion-content/uwp-docs/uwp/SfTreeGrid/Selection.md

 ## Mouse behavior

-You can enable/disable the selection when the mouse button is in pressed state by setting the AllowSelectionOnPointerPressed property.
+You can enable/disable the selection when the mouse button is in pressed state by setting the [AllowSelectionOnPointerPressed](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~AllowSelectionOnPointerPressed.html) property.

-When the [SelectionMode](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) is set to [Extended](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select multiple rows by clicking on any cell along with ctrl and Shift key.
-When you click a cell along with Ctrl key, you can select or deselect the particular row.
-When you click a6 cell along with Shift key, you can select the range rows from the pressed cell to the current cell.
+When the [SelectionMode](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.SfGridBase~SelectionMode.html) is set to [Extended](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfGrid.UWP~Syncfusion.UI.Xaml.Grid.GridSelectionMode.html), you can select multiple rows by clicking on any cell along with `Ctrl` and `Shift` key.
+When you click a cell along with `Ctrl` key, you can select or deselect the particular row.
+When you click a cell along with `Shift` key, you can select the range rows from the pressed cell to the current cell.

 ## Customizing mouse and keyboard behaviors

 You can customize mouse and keyboard behaviors by overriding the selection controller.
-You can refer the section Customizing Selection Behaviors to override the selection controller.
+You can refer the section "Customizing Selection Behaviors" to override the selection controller.

 # Events